python-unsam/Programacion_en_Python_UNSAM/Notas/06_Plt_Especificacion_y_Documentacion/06_matplotlib_basico.md

 ...
 ```

 ### 1.5.2.10.
-Devil is in the details
+El diablo está en los detalles
 ![COPETE](./sphx_glr_plot_exercise_10_001.png)

+ Apenas si podemos ver las marcas negras originales sobre los ejes porque los trazos azul y rojo los esconden.
+Podemos hacerlos mas grandes y ajustar sus propiedades de modo que tengan un fondo blanco semi-transparente.
+Esto nos permitirá ver un poco mejor los datos y los textos.

- The tick labels are now hardly visible because of the blue and red lines.
+ [oski]: # ( ---- la verdad es que la diferencia es casi imperceptible ----The tick labels are now hardly visible because of the blue and red lines.
 We can make them bigger and we can also adjust their properties such that they’ll be rendered on a semi-transparent white background.
-This will allow us to see both the data and the labels.
+This will allow us to see both the data and the labels. )

 ```python
 ...